adl32x/sailfoot/README.md

 input '.long-boring-selector > div > ... $$0$$' $$1$$
 ```

-So this you could use it as:
+If you save this as `keyword.txt` you can then use it like this:

 `keyword '.username' 'admin'`